Australia, Singapore say defense pact should not worry China

 Australian and Singaporean officials signed a pact under which Singapore will spend up to 2.25 billion Australian dollars ($1.7 billion) to double the capacity of its facilities in military training areas in Queensland state.

-Singapore’s Prime Minister Lee Hsien Loong said China was the biggest trading partner of both Singapore and Australia.
+Singapore’s Prime Minister Lee Hsien Loong said China is the biggest trading partner of both Singapore and Australia.
 The agreement was part of regional cooperation, he said.

 “I don’t think that Singapore and Australia together could possibly be seen as a bloc” against China, Lee told reporters.
 “We are good friends, but we are not treaty allies and neither are we opposed to any countries in the region.”